Olapline/PlanningAnalytics/README.md

 ### Installation

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/olapline/PlanningAnalytics.git
    ```
+2. Create your own Project
+3. Integrate PlanningAnalytics.NET into your Solution

 <p align="right">(<a href="#top">back to top</a>)</p>